 Bundaberg's commercial and civic areas were substantially rebuilt during the 1950s-60s.
 The work was supported by a local parliamentarian, E. J. Walsh, who became State Treasurer in the ALP government, and by ambitious mayors.
 A second high school was opened in Kepnock in 1964 and a city civic centre was built in 1962.
 Nearly all of Bundaberg was sewered by 1967.

 When the Bundaberg municipality was created in 1881 it had an area of 4.1 sq km.
 In 1913 it was gazetted as a city.
 In 2001 the city had an area of 96 sq km.
 While this included a substantial rural hinterland, it understated the regional urban population, with the coast towns of Burnett Heads, Bargara and Elliott Heads having a combined total of 9000 people.
-Consequently Bundaberg's general hospital had a catchment population of over 60,000 and Bundaberg's employment in health and community services was 11.4% of total employment (2001).
-Similarly, with six secondary colleges, Catholic, Lutheran and Seventh Day Adventist primary schools, nine State primary schools, TAFE and a Central Queensland University campus, employment in education was 8%.
-Wholesale and retail employment totalled 24.4% (2001).
-Despite the best endeavours of tourist promotion, accommodation and hospitality was 4.8% of total employment.
-Manufacturing was over twice as much (12.3%).
+Consequently Bundaberg's general hospital had a catchment population of over 60,000.
+It has six secondary colleges, Catholic, Lutheran and Seventh Day Adventist primary schools, nine State primary schools, TAFE and a Central Queensland University campus.

 Bundaberg has numerous suburbs (see separate entry).
 The city centre's commercial heart is in Bourbong Street, adjoined by the civic precinct with several churches, State and Catholic primary schools and the civic centre.
 The customs house (1902) is in Quay Street, one block north, and is the arts centre.
 The Bundaberg high (1912) and technical schools are further south, together with the Hinkler drive-in shopping centre.
 The Sugarland Shoppingtown is in the western suburb of Avoca.